oracle/bpftune/README.md

 # Tests

 Tests are supplied for each tuner in the tests/ subdirectory.
-"make tests" runs all the tests.
+"make test" runs all the tests.
 Tests use network namespaces to simulate interactions with remote hosts.
 See ./TESTING.md for more details.